SwedbankPay/developer.swedbankpay.com/_includes/one-click-payments.md

 ### Delete payment token

-If you, for any reason, need to delete a `paymentToken` you use the `Delete payment token` request.
+If you need to delete a `paymentToken`, you have two options.
+The first is by `payerReference`, which deletes all payment, recurrence and/or unscheduled tokens associated with the payer.
+The second is by `paymentToken`, which only deletes a specific token.

 {% include alert.html type="warning"
                       icon="warning"